hct-ux/preact-netlify/content/component/text-field.md

     description: Use to allow text input when the expected information is short.
 The input’s width can be restricted according to the expected input.
     preview: https://ds.gbgplc.com/react/index.html?path=/story/molecules-forms-groups--form-group-text-element&nav=0
-  - title: Options
+  - title: Success
-    description: >-
-      #### Success

-      Use to indicate valid input.
+    description: Use to indicate valid input.
 Only use this if you can be confident that the input meets all validation rules.

-      #### Error
+  - title: Error

-      Use to indicate invalid input.
+    description: Use to indicate invalid input.
 A short text description of the error must always accompany the visual error indicator.

-      #### Disabled

-      Prevents entry into the field.

-      #### With clear
+  - title: With clear

-      Allows the field to be cleared in a single interaction.
+    description: Allows the field to be cleared in a single interaction.
 This is generally useful if people are likely to iterate on the field value, such as when filtering a table of data.

-      #### Small
+  - title: Small

-      Small inputs have less top and bottom padding and can be used when the default size is not appropriate, or to avoid excessive vertical white space.
+    description: Small inputs have less top and bottom padding and can be used when the default size is not appropriate, or to avoid excessive vertical white space.
+  - title: Disabled
+    description: Prevents entry into the field.
-status: under review
+status: live
+wcag: WCAG Not reviewed
 ---